Exchange traded products: Admission guidelines

 - full portfolio holdings at least quarterly with a delay of no more than two months.

 Licensed exchanges should consider whether there is likely to be investor demand for a new product.
 They should also have rules requiring product issuers to provide adequate product liquidity in their ETP so that investors can consistently trade at a price that is close to the NAV of the ETP.
 Product issuers can choose to appoint a lead market maker or, in very specific circumstances, product issuers may adopt the role themselves.
-In addition, other market makers may be encouraged to provide liquidity by fee rebates and technology or technical services fee incentives offered by licensed exchanges.
+In addition, other market makers may be encouraged to provide liquidity by trading fee rebates and technology or technical services fee incentives offered by licensed exchanges (see further details below under Other market makers operating under a licensed exchange’s fee rebate incentive scheme).

 Irrespective of the method adopted by product issuers, licensed exchanges should proactively monitor product liquidity on a regular basis (ideally daily) to satisfy themselves that: